ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 ![Figure 2a.
 Configure Docker Node](images/setup/w2a.png)

-When finished you will receive a Zip file containing all of the cluster configuration files and certificates.
+When finished, you will receive a Zip file containing all of the cluster configuration files and certificates.
 In case you are setting up a cluster, you will use this Zip file to setup the other nodes.

 ![Figure 3.
 Configuration Completed](images/setup/w3.png)